 Of course, you can opt for a day by the pool and laze in the sun or in the shade with a book.
-We have table tennis, ‘jeu de boule’, games and travel guides to enjoy.
+We have a ‘jeu de boule’ court, games and travel guides to enjoy.
 You can certainly keep yourself occupied in our B & B, but it would be a shame if you didn’t explore our beautiful region a little bit.
 The possibilities are endless and there is definitely something here for everyone …

 We are in the heart of Andalusia, and are therefore ideally located for day-trips to the major cultural cities in the area such as Granada, Cordoba, Malaga and Seville, but the nearer towns or villages like Archidona and Antequera, Setenil and Iznájar are also worth a visit and have a great cultural and historical richness.

 Andalucia has an extensive network of more than 80 nature reserves, representing approximately 18% of the region.
 Near our B & B are both Lake Iznajar, with its incredible vistas and nature walks, the mountainous El Torcal with its exceptional carstic rock formations and wildlife are definitely worth a visit.
 It is a must for bird watchers.
 Furthermore, you can make beautiful walks in our neighbourhood, like following a mountain stream to a waterfall or one of the other clever marked trails to follow.
 Hiking guides are at your disposal in the B&B.

 Another option is to go bird watching.
 A day or half day trip can be organized with an English speaking local expert.
 Andalusia has a very large bird life and very often there are circling eagles to be spotted from our garden.